 - tell your doctor if you have or have ever had heart disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will have to take a pregnancy test before starting treatment.
-You should not become pregnant during your treatment with cetuximab and for at least 2 months after your treatment.
+You should not become pregnant during your treatment with cetuximab and for at least 2 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while you are receiving cetuximab, call your doctor.

 - tell your doctor if you are breastfeeding.
-Your doctor may tell you not to breastfeed during your treatment and for 2 months after you stop receiving this medication.
+Your doctor may tell you not to breastfeed during your treatment and for 2 months after your final dose.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, a hat, sunglasses, and sunscreen during your treatment with cetuximab and for 2 months after your treatment.